cloudfoundry/docs-bosh/content/azure-compute-gallery.md

 - `compute_gallery_name`: The name of the Azure Compute Gallery, provisioned in the [previous step](#creating-an-azure-compute-gallery).
 - `compute_gallery_replicas`: The number of replicas used for Azure Compute Gallery Images.
 Azure recommends a minimum of 3 replicas for production images and to keep one replica for every 20 VMs that are concurrently created.

+For a Director deployed with `bosh create-env`, apply these settings both to the Director's Azure CPI job properties and to `cloud_provider.properties.azure`, which is used to create the Director VM.
 Re-deploy the BOSH Director to apply the changes.

 !!! tip
     Read the [Best practices for Azure Compute Gallery][gallery-best-practices] for more information on how to set up and manage your galleries.